Tōkyū Shin-Yokohama Line: Summary

-Sōtetsu Shin-Yokohama Line trains run through service with Tōkyū, Toei Subway Lines via Shin-Yokohama.
+Sōtetsu Shin-Yokohama Line trains run through service with Tōkyū, Tokyo Metro, and Toei Subway Lines via Shin-Yokohama.

 Shin-Yokohama Station is jointly operated by Tōkyū and Sōtetsu.
 This is the first case for both operators to have a station with direct connections to the Shinkansen.

 Routes and services

-Beyond Hiyoshi, trains head towards Shibuya via Tōkyū Tōyoko Line or Meguro via Tōkyū Meguro Line.
+Beyond Hiyoshi, trains head towards Shibuya via the Tōkyū Tōyoko Line or Meguro via the Tōkyū Meguro Line.

+In 2016, Toei announced that thirteen of its 6300 series trainsets (1st and 2nd batch) would be replaced, and in 2019 nine new trainsets compatible with the Sōtetsu Line would begin service, with more trainsets to be produced through 2021.
+In 2018, Toei ramped up its plans and announced that 13 new trainsets with the same designation numbers as the 13 that are replaced would be introduced to service.
+These new models are formed as 8-car sets made by Kinki Sharyo and classified as 6500 series.
+The first of these sets entered service on 14 May 2022.
+The 3rd batch of 6300 series trainsets continued their service on the Mita Line upon being upgraded to enable compatibility with the Sōtetsu Line, by introducing digitized communications equipment and the ATS-P system.
+With Mita Line trainsets extending to 8 cars, Sōtetsu underwent preparations to enable compatibility with 8-car trains.
+Additionally, Sōtetsu has also introduced its 20000 series developed for use on Tōkyū through services; the type first entered service in February 2018.

-In mid-2022 it was announced that through service trains to the Tōkyū Tōyoko Line can continue along the Tokyo Metro Fukutoshin Line to Wakōshi and further on the Tōbu Tōjō Line.
-However, trains will not be allowed to run through on the Seibu Yūrakuchō & Ikebukuro Lines and must transfer at Kotake-Mukaihara Station.
-Beyond Shin-Yokohama and Nishiya, Tōyoko line trains will run express service along the Izumino Line to Shōnandai station.
+In mid-2022 it was announced that through service trains to the Tōkyū Tōyoko Line could continue along the Tokyo Metro Fukutoshin Line to Wakōshi and further on the Tōbu Tōjō Line.
+However, trains would not be allowed to run through on the Seibu Yūrakuchō and Ikebukuro Lines.
+Passengers must transfer at Kotake-Mukaihara Station.
+Beyond Shin-Yokohama and Nishiya, Tōyoko Line express trains will run via the Izumino Line to Shōnandai station.

 It has been proposed that the Tōkyū Shin-Yokohama Line operate 14 trains per hour during rush hours, with 4 heading to the Tōyoko Line, and 10 heading to the Meguro Line.
-Meguro-bound Shin-Yokohama Line trains will operate through services not only to the Meguro Line, but also the Toei Mita Subway Line and Tokyo Metro Nanboku Line, with further service onto the Saitama Rapid Railway Line.
+Meguro-bound Shin-Yokohama Line trains will operate through services not only to the Meguro Line, but also the Toei Mita Subway Line and Tokyo Metro Namboku Line, with further service onto the Saitama Rapid Railway Line.
 Once connected to the Sōtetsu network at Shin-Yokohama, Meguro line trains will run express along the Main Line to Ebina station.

-In 2016, Toei announced that its 13 6300 series trainsets (1st and 2nd batch) would be replaced, and in 2019 9 new trainsets compatible with the Sōtetsu Line would begin service, with more trainsets to be produced until 2021.
-In 2018, they ramped up their plans and announced that 13 new trainsets with the same designation numbers as the 13 that are replaced will be introduced to service.
-These new models will be in 8-car formation, made by Kinki Sharyo and classified as 6500 series.
-The first of these sets entered service on 14 May 2022.
-Meanwhile, the 3rd batch of 6300 series trainsets will continue their service on the Mita Line, but they will still be upgraded to enable compatibility with the Sōtetsu Line, by introducing digitized communications equipment and the ATS-P system.
-With Mita Line trainsets extending to 8-cars, Sōtetsu is undergoing preparations to enable compatibility with 8-car trains.
-Additionally, Sōtetsu has also introduced its 20000 series which is to be used on Tōkyū through services, and has been in service since February 2018.
-The 20000 series will be produced in 10-car sets and 8-cars, with the 10-car sets not entering the Tōkyū Meguro Line and the Toei Mita Line.
-Moreover, the 20000 series is not intended to be used on JR through services.